zhangjames01/486-Data-Collection/README.md

         Should contain subset of the original list of slur terms - name each file based on the category Include the extracted posts content for gamer and general users in the same directory Should be named all_gamer_words.txt and all_words respectively

+Required libraries:
+    NTLK
+        install by using 'pip install nltk' and 'pip install numpy' once installed, you will need to run the python3 interpreter in the terminal and run the following commands import nltk
+            nltk.download()
+        In the popup, click on the 2nd leftmost tab Navigate with the ARROW KEYS (clicking does not seem to work) and download stopwords and wordnet packages